Ememme/team_alpha_project/README.md

 # What is it? :books: :bowtie: :poodle:

-Bookshelfy is designed as an app for private books sharing.
-It is suppoused to be more than just a private library.
-It is made for bookwarms, who want to share their favourite pieces, talk about them and build a flourishing community.
+Bookshelfy is designed as an app for a private books sharing.
+It is supposed to be more than just a private library.
+It is made for bookworms, who want to share their favourite pieces, talk about them and build a flourishing community.
 Assuming people still want to read analog books and would like to share them with others, this app will be a great success!

 # Technology stack :gem: